 For most, the tablets are perfectly safe to use.
 However, people prone to allergies -- and especially those allergic to dyes -- should be sure to review the package instructions and list of ingredients.
 If you have any doubts, check with your physician or dentist.

 Want to know more?
-We've got lots more information on the next page.
+We've got lots more information below.